MiguelRBF/coordinate_systems/documents/1_coordinate_systems_information.md

 ## **1.8 Universal conversion between 2 orthogonal reference frames**

+Let's say that the ECEF coordinate system is the coordinates system 1.
+The Body coordinate system will be the coordinate system 2.

 The conversion between 2 orthogonal reference frames could be decomposed in 2 transformations:

 ### **1.8.1 Translation of the coordinate system origin**